alikhaled17/Car-Tech-TeamB/README.md

 # Car-Tech
 This website is made using PHP , MySQL , HTML5 , CSS3 , bootstrap , jquery and JavaScript

-You can check the live site from [here](https://care-tech.herokuapp.com/index.php)

 ## contributers